DefinitelyTyped/DefinitelyTyped/types/gapi.client.cloudresourcemanager-v1beta1/readme.md

 await gapi.client.projects.update({ projectId: "projectId",  });

 /*
-Returns permissions that a caller has on the specified Project.
+Gets a list of ancestors in the resource hierarchy for the Project identified by the specified `project_id` (for example, `my-project-123`).

+The caller must have read permissions for this Project.
 */
-await gapi.client.projects.testIamPermissions({ resource: "resource",  });

-/*
-Marks the Project identified by the specified `project_id` (for example, `my-project-123`) for deletion.
-This method will only affect the Project if the following criteria are met:

-+ The Project does not have a billing account associated with it.
-+ The Project has a lifecycle state of
-ACTIVE.

-This method changes the Project's lifecycle state from ACTIVE to DELETE_REQUESTED.
-The deletion starts at an unspecified time, at which point the project is no longer accessible.

-Until the deletion completes, you can check the lifecycle state checked by retrieving the Project with GetProject, and the Project remains visible to ListProjects.
-However, you cannot update the project.

-After the deletion completes, the Project is not retrievable by the  GetProject and
-ListProjects methods.

-The caller must have modify permissions for this Project.
-*/
-await gapi.client.projects.delete({ projectId: "projectId",  });
+await gapi.client.projects.getAncestry({ projectId: "projectId",  });

 /*
 Fetches an Organization resource identified by the specified resource name.